 If you require further information, or have any concerns, please call for a short phone consult to see if my services are right for you.
 You can reach me at 902-394-5826.
 There is a confidential voicemail for you to leave a message if I’m with a client, or unable to answer.
 You can also click here to email me about making an appointment.

-At this time, insurance companies only cover costs or reimburse for mental health services provided by Psychologists and Social Workers.
+Some insurance plans do reimburse for mental health services provided by Counsellors with Masters Degrees, but it is best to check with your provider to confirm as not all plans cover counselling services.
 As a Counsellor, however, I am covered by many Employee Assistance Programs (EAPs).
 Many employers provide EAPs to their employees as part of their health benefits plan, so you may be covered through your workplace benefits.
 If you are unsure if your employer has an EAP plan, please check with your Human Resources department or appropriate workplace representative.